Tsangares/iotasecret/README.md

 By using the IOTA ledger you can retrieve this data easily without any intermediate server.

 An example is having a Raspberry Pi connected to wifi; you need to ssh into this pi, but you don't know its ip because it is dynamically allocated.
-Simply have the pi store the ip when it connectes to wifi encrypted on the ledger.
+Simply have the pi store the ip when it connectes to wifi encrypted on the ledger using this command line utility.
 Then from any computer, using this utility, you can retrieve the ip of the pi to connect to it.

 Another example is having some note, like a url, that is on one computer but will be needed on another computer.
 You can store it on the ledger encrypted, and retrieve it from the other computer whenever you are ready.